mert-donmez/GoogleReviewBot/README.md

 - `python3 -m pip install -r requirements.txt`

 ### Usage:
-- Add your place link in GoogleReviewBot.py file
+- Enter the URL link of the place to be rating in GoogleReviewBot.py file
+- Enter the email, password and comment lists into the files in the data folder
+- -Note: Number of emails,passwords and comments must be the same

-- `python3 GoogleReviewBot.py`
+- Then run the bot `python3 GoogleReviewBot.py`

-### The url link of the place to be rating should be as follows:
+### The URL link of the place to be rating should be as follows:

 - 1-click the link below